apache/pulsar-site/blog/2024-02-12-announcing-apache-pulsar-3-2.md

 Starting from version 3.0, users have the option to perform live upgrades or downgrades between two consecutive LTS versions or two consecutive feature versions (which also include LTS versions).

-For the 3.2 series, you should be able to upgrade from version 3.1 or downgrade from the subsequently released version 3.3.
-If you are currently using an earlier version, please ensure that you upgrade to version 3.1 before proceeding further.
+For the 3.2 series, you should be able to upgrade from version 3.x.

+Please refer to the [release policy](/contribute/release-policy/) to learn more about the compatibility between releases.

 ## Getting started